 Students assume full ultimate responsibility for payment of their accounts, including any other fees charged to their accounts.
 Should the College have to refer any delinquent account balance to a collection agency once a student is no longer enrolled at the College, the student will then also become liable for any additional collection agency or legal fees incurred by the College to collect the delinquent account.
 All students who are readmitted to the College need to be aware that should there be any past due financial accounts at the College, these need to be paid before a student can be readmitted.
 Inquiries concerning past due financial obligations should be addressed to Student Financial Services (802-443-5158).
 It is also the student’s responsibility to obtain health insurance.

 The Student Financial Services staff can answer questions on financial aid, billing, fees, account balances, refunds, and payment plans.
-Given proper identification (student ID card), the Cashier’s Office, located at the front of the first floor of the Service Building, will accept payments on student accounts.
+Student Financial Services, located at the front of the first floor of the Service Building, will accept payments on student accounts.
 Students should cash their own personal checks at the bank where the account is maintained.
-With proper identification (student ID card), students may cash accounts payable or student payroll checks issued by the College at the local banks where the College maintains the accounts on which the checks are drawn.
-It is not possible to cash College-issued checks at the Cashier’s Office.

 Form 1098-T Information

 Most funds you receive from the College for financial aid to cover tuition, living, and school expenses are reportable by Middlebury College on an IRS form called Form 1098-T, Tuition Statement.
 This tax form is provided to students by January 31 for the previous calendar year.
 To learn more, visit 1098-T in Tools and Resources.